ChrisBarton107/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to MPG
 <img src="https://github.com/ChrisBarton107/MechaCar_Statistical_Analysis/blob/main/Resources/Linear_Regression.png" alt="drawing" width="1000"/>
-- Vehicle length and ground clearence provide non-random amount of variance to the linear model<br>
+- Vehicle length and ground clearance provide non-random amount of variance to the linear model<br>
 - The slope of the linear model is not zero<br>
 - All variables effect mpg performance and this linear model does an adequate job of predicting performance<br>